GrandDetAuto: Detecting Malicious Nodes in Large-Scale Autonomous Networks: Implementation

 To validate the integrity of a device, remotely attesting its software can provide strong security guarantees, as it enables nodes to directly prove that their software is not altered.
-Depending on the used attestation schemes, different classes of software attacks can be detected.
-In this respect, there are two possible attestation approaches, static attestation and dynamic/run-time attestation, as described in \Cref{sec:attest}.
-Static attestation is efficient and ensures the integrity of the binary program\footnote{Static attestation provides similar guarantees as secure boot~\cite{arm-trustzone}}.
-However, it does not ensure integrity of program execution, which can be compromised by run-time attacks.
-Dynamic (run-time) attestation schemes, such as control-flow attestation, ensures run-time integrity by attesting a device's code execution paths~\cite{cflat,lofat,litehax,atrium,diat}.
-Depending on the required security guarantees \acs{title} can employ both static as well as dynamic attestation.
+There are different attestation schemes, which can detect different classes of software attacks~\cite{FNR+14,SLP08,cflat,litehax,diat}.
+Our implementation uses binary remote attestation as the integrity validation scheme.
+Binary attestation is still a relatively simple mechanism, and hence is not secure against software run-time attacks using techniques such as code-reuse attacks~\cite{FC08} that do not require any modification to the code leaving the hash value unchanged.
+However, any other (e.g., more sophisticated) attestation scheme can be used as well, such as (hardware-assisted) run-time attestation schemes that can also be used to detect run-time modifications.
+We instantiate the integrity verification component with a more enhanced attestation scheme for evaluation in \Cref{sec:impl_hw_eval}.